diorge/er-analytics/requester/README.md

 # requester package

-The requester package is responsible for downloading data from the API, and storing it's raw form.
+The requester package is responsible for downloading data from the API, and storing its raw form.

 This package has to deal with rate limiting, game ID generation, and overall provide